Ali MacGraw: Film and television

 MacGraw began her acting career in television commercials, including one for the Polaroid Swinger camera.
 In one commercial for International Paper, she was on a beach in a bikini made of Confil and went for a swim underwater to prove its strength and durability.
-MacGraw gained attention in the film Goodbye, Columbus (1969), but real stardom came when she starred opposite Ryan O'Neal in Love Story (1970), one of the highest-grossing films in U.S. history.
-MacGraw was nominated for the Academy Award for Best Actress for that performance.
-Following Love Story, MacGraw was celebrated on the cover of Time magazine.
+MacGraw gained widespread attention with Goodbye, Columbus (1969), her first leading role, but real stardom came when she starred opposite Ryan O'Neal in Love Story (1970), one of the highest-grossing films in U.S. history.
+The film, and MacGraw's performance in particular, received widespread critical acclaim, and earned her the Golden Globe Award for Best Actress in a Motion Picture – Drama, in addition to a nomination for the Academy Award for Best Actress.
+Following Love Story, MacGraw was celebrated on the cover of Time.

 In 1972, after appearing in just three films, she had her footprints and autograph engraved at Grauman's Chinese Theatre.
 She then starred opposite Steve McQueen in The Getaway (1972), which was one of the year's top ten films at the box office.
 Having taken a five-year break from acting, in 1978 MacGraw re-emerged in another box office hit, Convoy (1978), opposite Kris Kristofferson.
 She then appeared in the films Players (1979) and Just Tell Me What You Want (1980), directed by Sidney Lumet.

 In 1983, MacGraw starred in the highly successful television miniseries The Winds of War.
 In 1985, MacGraw joined hit ABC prime-time soap opera Dynasty as Lady Ashley Mitchell, which, she admitted in a 2011 interview, she did for the money.
 She appeared in 14 episodes of the show before her character was killed off in the "Moldavian Massacre" cliffhanger episode in 1985.

 She also hosted segments for the Encore Love Stories premium cable network in the late 1990s and 2000s.

-In February 2021, MacGraw and O'Neal were honored with stars on the Hollywood Walk of Fame, nearly 50 years after the release of Love Story.
+In February 2021, MacGraw and O'Neal were honored with stars on the Hollywood Walk of Fame, 50 years after the release of Love Story.

 Stage

-MacGraw made her Broadway theatre debut in New York City in 2006 as a dysfunctional matriarch in the drama Festen (The Celebration).
+MacGraw made her Broadway theater debut in New York City in 2006 as a dysfunctional matriarch in the drama Festen (The Celebration).

 In 2016, MacGraw reunited with Ryan O'Neal in a staging of A.R.
 Gurney's play Love Letters, which toured the US and UK through 2017.